sumit1056/college-management/README.md

 ## Additional Information
 The project encompasses various features and functionalities beyond those mentioned here.
 Feel free to explore the codebase for a comprehensive understanding.

-For any issues or inquiries, please contact [moryasumit1056@gmail.com](mailto:moryasumit1056@gmail.com).